 Scenic Flights South Island

-Approximately 60% of the South Island of New Zealand is covered in mountains and by far the highest, longest and most glaciated range is is the Southern Alps.
-These alps were created some 15 million years ago when the Australian and Pacific tectonic plates collided and they stretch nearly 500km.
-However the tectonic plates motion is mostly strike slip which is a side to side movement with the Australian plate moving north-eastward and the Pacific plate moving south.
+Approximately 60% of the South Island of New Zealand is covered in mountains and the highest, longest and most glaciated range by far is the spectacular Southern Alps.
+These alps stretch nearly 500km and were created some 15 million years ago when the Australian and Pacific tectonic plates collided.